 Both co-branding and co-marketing are becoming more common as brands seek to combine their unique strengths, energize their social media, and spark a truly memorable collaboration.

-Before you can reap the benefits, though, it’s important to clear up exactly what’s at stake.
+Before you can reap the benefits, it’s important for you to understand exactly what’s at stake.
 It can be easy to confuse co-marketing with co-branding, and that leads to missed opportunities.

 Let’s take a closer look.